tbysctt/toolbox/README.md

 A comprehensive debugging and development container image packed with essential tools for troubleshooting, development, and system administration tasks.

-This image includes [my dotfiles](https://github.com/tbysctt/dotfiles) to configure the built-in tools.
+This image is based on Alpine to keep the size small and includes [my dotfiles](https://github.com/tbysctt/dotfiles) to configure the built-in tools.

 > Note: It only supports x86 for now.
 ARM support will come later :)